An unforgettable year in motorcycling

 Honda CBX – 1047cc, five-speed, chain.
 11.55 @ 117-mph.
 590-lb, 136-mph

 If there’s one motorcycle that defines 1978 more than any other, it’s the CBX.
 For years Honda’s sporting faithful had been shunned while the Japanese giant cranked out fast Elsinore dirt racers, flat-four shafties, a multitude of multis and scores of other market toppers.
 One decade after releasing its iconic 750 Four, Honda again flexed its considerable engineering muscle to reclaim the superbike championship.
-Only 37 when the CBX was released, in 1975 Honda engineer Shoichiro Irimajiri was given a directive: “Get Honda back in the conversation.”
-With GP tuned sixes and other exotic on his resume, Irimajiri also had available research from Honda’s highly successful RCB endurance racers to lean on, and he did.
-Hung from a tube spine, the DOHC, 24v inline six was wide and (250-lb) heavy, fed by six 28mm Keihin CV carbs angled-in from each side.
-A true exotic prone to hydrolock and quick wear suspensions the CBX was smooth and snarly, thanks to Irimajiri’s brilliant work in lightening the crankshaft’s rotating mass and other careful balancing.
+Only 37-years old when the CBX was released, Honda engineer Shoichiro Irimajiri was given a directive in 1975: “Get Honda back in the conversation.”
+With GP tuned sixes and other exotics on his resume, Irimajiri also had available research from Honda’s highly successful RCB endurance racers to lean on, and he did.
+Hung from a tube spine, the DOHC, 24v engine was wide and (250-lb) heavy, fed by six 28mm Keihin CV carbs angled-in from each side.
+A true exotic prone to hydrolock and quick wear suspensions, the CBX was smooth and snarly, thanks to Irimajiri’s brilliant work in lightening the crankshaft’s rotating mass and other careful balancing.
 Developed along with a (even faster) 1000cc four-cylinder (that later saw production as the CB1100) Honda’s decision to build the CBX 1000 forever cemented its place in motorcycle history.

 What they said then: “We now believe that in the 1047cc, 24-valve, four-overhead camshaft CBX six, Honda has the haymaker it wanted.
 There are flaws here and there, signs of haste, and certain ambiguities.
 But the objective -to build the fastest production motorcycle available anywhere in the world- has been met.
 The CBX is more than fast; it’s magic.
 The exploding glitter of its technical credentials lights up the sky.
 To know the motorcycle is to know the only rules Honda follows are its own.”
 (Cycle Magazine, February 1978)